PoopieJoe/PowerToAll/README.md

 ## Concept:

 Keep methods modular and simple.
 Every block has 1 function and can interact with the world (Through a GUI or otherwise).
 Do not make vanilla blocks obselete.
+Items without direct use should be avoided as much as possible (i.e. items only used in crafting).

+In essence this mod adds 3 different power systems: Heat energy, mechanical energy and electrical energy, and ways to convert one to the other.
+Also machines are added which work off of one of these systems.
+With only a few inefficiënt ways to store energy, it is required to set up an efficiënt and reliable power generation system, to allow all of your machines to work consistently.

 #### Alterations to vanilla:
 Furnaces require to be heated to different temperatures for different items.
 This allows simultaneously for more efficient small scale smelting of low-heat items (such as food) and large scale smelting of high-heat items (such as ores).
 Furnaces no longer accept fuel, and require to be fueled from external sources.